 As I continue my research on what types of information is being made available on page one of the search engines about how to add humor to any speech, I have to say that…

-I am not surprised that the information geared for public speaking is just as awful as that available for prospective comedians.
+I am not surprised that the info geared for public speaking is just as terrible as that available for prospective comedians.

 The article that I am going to discuss below was found on a search engine page one using the term “confidence in adding humor to speeches”.